Glaucoma and the Pandemic: A Surgery-Led Approach

 - Can telemedicine help manage glaucoma patients remotely?

-- What’s your experience with IOP measurement sensors?
+- What’s the specialists' experience with IOP measurement sensors?
 Telemetric measurement, continuous 24-hour IOP monitoring… has it been useful during the pandemic?

 - How is MIGS reducing the need for frequent in-office visits during and after the pandemic?